guardian/actions-assume-aws-role/README.md

 ```

 ## Usage
+1. Create a GitHub Actions [secret]:

-1. Add the `AWS::IAM::Role` ARN as a GitHub Actions [secret] (we'll assume the secret has been called `GU_ACTIONS_ROLE`)
+    Add the `AWS::IAM::Role` ARN as a GitHub Actions [secret] (we'll assume the secret has been called `GU_ACTIONS_ROLE`)
+2. Check your AWS credential provider chain:

-2. Ensure your AWS credential provider chain includes `TokenFileWebIdentityCredentials` (or equivalent in other flavours of the AWS SDK)
+    Ensure your AWS credential provider chain includes `TokenFileWebIdentityCredentials` (or equivalent in other flavours of the AWS SDK)
 3. Add `id-token` permissions to the GitHub Actions job:
     ```yaml
     name: CI